denysdovhan/bash-handbook/README.md

 fi
 ```

-Likewise, we could use `if..else` statement such as:
+Likewise, we could use an `if..else` statement such as:

 ```bash
 # Single-line